 4. Install the Google Optimize extension for Google Chrome

 After the setup is done, make sure you to install the Google Optimize extension for your Chrome browser.
 With this extension you can use the Optimize visual editor to change your webpages by tweaking the text, images, buttons and more for personalization.

 Set up your first personalization

-In this personalization, we are going to change the header text of a landingpage based on the industry class of the visitor.
-The industry information is based on the Companda Boost API that shows you firmographic information such as industry, number of employees etc. based on the visitors’ IP address.
+In this personalization, we are going to change the header text of a landing page based on the industry class of the visitor.
+The industry information is based on our SEE API that allows you to see firmographic information such as industry, number of employees etc. based on the visitors’ IP address.

 1. Create the personalization experience

 Start with clicking ‘create experience’ and add a name to your experiment.
 After that, select the page or pages you would like to personalize.
 Make sure you select the ‘personalization’ experience on the bottom of the window:

 2. Customize your website

 With the Google Chrome extension, you can use the visual editor to change specific parts of your website to personalize.
 For this example, we would like to target companies with financial or insurance activities.